-Brian Scott founded BDS in 2009, and has more than 30 years of experience in comprehensive community development.
+Brian Scott founded BDS in 2009, and has more than 35 years of experience in comprehensive community development.
 With direct experience in private, nonprofit, and public organizations, he excels at the intersection of multiple sectors, interests, and perspectives.
 Brian is a widely respected facilitator, public speaker, and project leader with dozens of professional awards and volunteer assignments to his credit.
 He holds a Ph.D. in urban studies from Portland State University.

-Gabriel Silberblatt has five years’ experience in drafting, evaluating, and communicating urban policy and programs.
+Gabriel Silberblatt has eight years’ experience in drafting, evaluating, and communicating urban policy and programs.
 At the Architectural League of New York, he conducted research and interviews, produced graphic visualizations, and edited articles for an online publication.
 At the Cambridge Redevelopment Authority, he developed a microgrant program that is awarding $80,000 to local nonprofits, community groups, and small businesses.
 He holds a Master of City Planning Degree from M.I.T.

-Valerie Tran brings seven years of non-profit, academic, and governmental experience to BDS.
+Valerie Tran brings eight years of non-profit, academic, and governmental experience to BDS.
 She works at the intersection of urban planning and public health with the intent to foster built environments that are healthy, safe, and livable for all.
 Valerie brings a social justice and health equity analysis to her work and is committed to making planning and public health processes accessible and responsive to the most marginalized communities.
 She holds masters degrees in urban planning and public health from the University of Michigan.